 12. Operational System for Harmonized Information Processing.
-A critical goal of this project is to develop a fully operational System for Harmonized Information Processing (SHIP), a distributed information grid infrastructure, that will be used to support the types of challenges listed in Section 1, incorporating all the components identified above.
-It is essential that this system be developed with maximum flexibility and extensibility that will permit new and existing applications to seamlessly extract data from an array of changing heterogeneous sources.
-The utility of many data bases in the national priority areas is seriously constrained by the difficulties of reconciling known disparities and conflicts within and across sources.
+A key development is the new System for Harmonized Information Processing (SHIP), a distributed information infrastructure that will be used to support the types of challenges listed in Section 1, incorporating all the components identified above.
+This system has maximum flexibility and extensibility that permits new and existing applications to seamlessly extract data from an array of changing heterogeneous sources.
+The utility of many data bases in the national priority areas has been seriously constrained by the difficulties of reconciling known disparities and conflicts within and across sources.
+SHIP directly addresses this problem.
 (Data reconciliation itself has become an important focus of scholarly inquiry in various parts in political science, as recognized by the NSF).

 13. Policy Implications Regarding Data Use and Re-use.
 There are widely differing views regarding the use and re-use of even publicly available information.
 In particular, the USA has taken a largely "laissez faire" approach whereas the European Union is pursuing a much more restrictive policy (as embodied in its "Data Base Directive").
-We have started to apply principles from the domain of economics to develop a more scientific approach to studying and evaluating the current and proposed policies and legislation in this area. {See [ZMS02] for more details on proposed solution approach.}
+We have been applying principles from the domain of economics to develop a more scientific approach to studying and evaluating the current and proposed policies and legislation in this area [ZMS02].

-Section 3.
-National Priority Area Research - Focus on National and Homeland Security (NHS)
+3. National and Homeland Security

-National and homeland security (NHS) is our primary research priority area.
+National and homeland security (NHS) is an important research area.
 In this section, we describe some of the most fundamental barriers to the reliable use of information systems in this area.
-They are also directly relevant to EVS and ASE.
-Our goal is to reduce serious barriers, enhance understanding and meaning across substance, topics, and ontologies, and provide new tools for national security analysis in international relations (IR) research..
-For example, data on incidences of conflict and war are available on the web sites of a wide range of institutions with different capabilities and objectives, such as the US Department of State, SIPRI in Sweden, the UN HCR, the Correlates of War Project [http://www.pcr.uu.se/ research/UCDP/ conflict\dataset\catalog/data\list.htm].
+Our goal is to reduce serious barriers, enhance understanding and meaning across substance, topics, and ontologies, and provide new tools for national security analysis in international relations (IR) research.
+For example, data on incidences of conflict and war are available on the web sites of a wide range of institutions with different capabilities and objectives, such as the US Department of State, SIPRI in Sweden, the UN HCR, the Correlates of War Project.
 Despite all this information, we cannot compute the 'actual' number of deaths and casualties in a conflict - at one point in time, over time, and as the contenders change and reconfigure their own jurisdictions - largely due to differences in definitions of key variables.
 These are typical questions that have plagued researchers, as far back as 1942, with classics in the field such as Quincy Wright's A Study of War, [Wri65] and even earlier, with Lewis Fry Richardson's Statistics of Deadly Quarrels (1917) [Rich60].